 service mysqld stop cp -r <backup_folder>/* <mysql_data_folder (usually /var/lib/mysql/<db>)> chown -R mysql:mysql /var/lib/mysql/* service mysqld start

-If your filesystem supports snapshot, only a few filesystems support snapshots.
+If your filesystem supports snapshots, only a few filesystems support snapshots.
 During the snapshot, the table must be locked.
 To make a snapshot follow these simple steps:

 - Execute FLUSH TABLES WITH READ LOCK from the MySQL Client.
 Note, that the client must remain open.